OverheadTransmissionLineSoftware/SpanAnalyzer/README.md

 ## SpanAnalyzer
-This repository contains a desktop application that models the sag-tension response of transmisison cables.
+This repository contains a desktop application that models the sag-tension response of transmission line cables.

 ## Platforms
 This application is built using the wxWidgets framework, and is supported on the following platforms:
 * Linux (Ubuntu)
-* Windows 10
+* Windows 7, 8, 10

 ## Branches
 The master branch contains stable code most of the time, but it's best to use